Pumpkin Biscuits with Candied Ginger

 - Combine buttermilk, pumpkin, and honey in a medium bowl.
 Whisk until well blended and then add to the chilled flour mixture.
 Stir just until moist.

 - Turn dough out onto a lightly floured surface and knead lightly just a few times.
-Roll dough into a 1/2” thick 9” x 5” rectangle and dust top of dough lightly with flour.
+Roll dough into a 10” x 6” rectangle and dust top of dough lightly with flour.
 Fold the dough crosswise into thirds, as if folding a piece of paper to fit into an envelope.
-Roll the dough again into a 1/2” thick 9” x 5” rectangle and dust the top lightly with flour.
+Roll the dough again into a 1/2” thick 10” x 6” rectangle and dust the top lightly with flour.
 Fold dough crosswise into thirds again and gently roll or pat to a 3/4” thickness.
 This process helps to make your biscuits tall, with a layered textured.

 - Using a 2-1/2” diameter biscuit cutter, press cutter straight down into the dough and then lift straight up (do not twist the cutter), using up all the dough.
 You should have 10 rounds of dough.
 Place them 1” apart on your prepared baking sheet and then lightly press some candied ginger into the top of each round.

 - Bake for 14 minutes, or until golden brown.
 Remove from pan and cool on wire rack for a couple minutes.
-Serve warm.
-They’re really good with Cinnamon Honey Butter!
+Serve warm with soft butter and honey, or with this fantastic Cinnamon Honey Butter!

 Adapted from Cooking Light.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.